FINANCING FOR THE FARMING BUSINESS

 Agricultural finance is the provision of multiple types of services dedicated to supporting both on- and off-farm agricultural activities and businesses including input provision, production, and distribution, wholesale, processing and marketing.
 Agricultural finance enables farmers to get best agricultural production by providing timely inputs required agricultural production.
 For Production of any crop four major factors of production are used i. e land, labour, capital, and management.

-- Agriculture loans are commonly supplied by the Farm Service Agency (FSA) of the United States Department of Agriculture (USDA).
+- Agriculture funding are commonly supplied by the Farm Service Agency (FSA) of the United States Department of Agriculture (USDA).

 - Fisheries Finance Program.